Electron cooling

 The method was invented by Gersh Budker at INP, Novosibirsk, in 1966 for the purpose of increasing luminosity of hadron colliders.
 It was first tested in 1974 with 68 MeV protons at NAP-M storage ring at INP.

 It is used at both operating ion colliders: the Relativistic Heavy Ion Collider and in the Low Energy Ion Ring at CERN.
+CERN also has two electron coolers in its Antimatter Factory complex, for cooling of antiprotons - one in the larger Antimatter Decelerator ring, and one in the smaller ELENA ring.

 Basically, electron cooling works as follows: